eliyahu119/mySocialNetworkFrontEnd/README.md

 # MYSN
-This project was is part of the MySocialNetwork Project.
+This project is part of the MySocialNetwork Project.

  the [backEndRepo](https://github.com/eliyahu119/mySocialNetworkBackEnd).